Cambridge Antibody Technology: Management and notable people

 Peter Chambré replaced Dave Chiswell as CEO in early 2002.
 Chambré had been the CEO of Bespak PLC since May 1994 and, in July 2000, became the chief operating officer of the genomics company Celera.
-After CAT, Chambré went on to hold a number of positions including Chairman of ApaTech Ltd., and, in September 2006, was appointed non-executive director of BTG plc and Spectrics pls and also advisor to 3i Group plc.
-As of July 2019, Chambré holds seven board and advisor roles including Chairman of the Board of Directors at immatics biotechnologies, Chairman of the Board of Directors at Cancer Research Technology, and Member of the Board of Directors at Spectris plc.
+A few years after CAT, Chambré went on to hold a number of roles including director positions at BTG and Spectris, followed by an Industrialist in Residence position at 3i.
+Chambré went on to executive positions at Cancer Research UK, and more recently, Chambré became Chairman of the Board of Directors at Immatics biotechnologies NV, and Member of the Board of Trustees at Our Future Health.

 John McCafferty developed much of the phage display technology used by CAT.
 McCafferty left CAT to start a group at the Wellcome Trust Sanger Institute where, as part of the ATLAS project, his group demonstrated the potential for large-scale high-throughput generation and validation of monoclonal antibodies.
 This work built on CAT's ProAb technology.
 McCafferty founded a new therapeutic antibody discovery biotechnology company, IONTAS Ltd. In 2018, McCafferty's 1990 phage research paper was cited by the Nobel committee when awarding the chemistry prize to Sir Gregory Winter, George Smith and Frances Arnold.

 Kevin Johnson joined CAT in 1990, contributed to the discovery of D2E7, played a key role in CAT's initial public offering (IPO) and, by July 1997, was appointed to the Board as Research Director.
 In 2000, Johnson became Chief Technology Officer responsible for exploitation and development of CAT's technology platforms.
 In November 2002, CAT announced its intention to seek independent financing for its development of the application of antibodies on microarrays for personalised medicine, as this fell outside CAT's focus on therapeutic antibodies and Johnson positively spearheaded this push.
 In the event it was not possible to procure finance for this activity and, as a result, microarray activity at CAT was terminated.
 Johnson is currently a partner at medicxi, a venture capital firm focused on life sciences investments based on the asset-centric approach to investing.
 He was formerly with Index Ventures, having joined the venture capital firm in 2010.

 Jane Osbourn OBE joined CAT as a senior scientist in 1993.
 Osbourn was a co-author of several, high-impact publications to come out of CAT.
 When merged with MedImmune, after the acquisition by AstraZeneca, Osbourn became the site leader of MedImmune Cambridge.
 Osbourn went on to chair the UK's BioIndustry Association in 2015 and, in 2019, was awarded the Order of the British Empire medal for services to "Human Monoclonal Antibody Drug Research and Development and Biotechnology".